spcnvdr/vigenerePy/README.md

-# VigenerePy - A simple Python 3.x class which implements the Vigenere cipher
+# VigenerePy - A Python 3.x class to implement the Vigenere cipher

 The Vigenere cipher is a simple polyalphabetic substitution cipher meant to secure messages with a password or keyword.
 According to *Principles